Kim Ghattas: Life

-Ghattas attended the American University of Beirut, studying political science.
+Ghattas was raised Christian in Lebanon during the 1975–1990 civil war.
+She attended the American University of Beirut, studying political science.
 At the same time, she worked as an intern at an English-language newspaper in Beirut.
 She then worked for the Financial Times and the BBC from Beirut.
-After reporting from the Middle East, in early 2008 she moved to Washington, D.C. to take up a post covering the US State Department.
+After reporting from the Middle East, in early 2008, she moved to Washington, D.C., to take up a post covering the US State Department.

 In 2013, Ghattas wrote a book titled The Secretary: A Journey with Hillary Clinton from Beirut to the Heart of American Power about her travels with Hillary Clinton during Clinton's tenure as Secretary of State.
 She later covered Clinton's 2016 presidential campaign for the BBC.

 Ghattas's second book, Black Wave: Saudi Arabia, Iran, and the Forty-Year Rivalry That Unraveled Culture, Religion, and Collective Memory in the Middle East, is a post-1979 history of the Middle East.